JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   A compiled library file, ``libsource.so`` must be provided, which has been compiled using ``gcc`` with shared libraries enabled.
 An example of how to compile an OpenMC source is provided in the `OpenMC documentation <https://docs.openmc.org/en/stable/usersguide/settings.html#compiled-sources>`_.
+- If the model uses weight windows, a weight windows file in HDF5 format should be provided.
+  The file should be named ``weight_windows.h5``.
+This weight window will be used in simulation if it is provided.
 - The tallies IDs should be explicitly fixed when creating the ``tallies.xml`` file.
 This prevents OpenMC from creating them automatically and, thus, potentially changing them between different runs of a same benchmark.
 If possible, the tallies identifiers should be the same as the ones used in the